buttonwoodcx/doc-bcx-validation/guide/foreach-transformer.md

 ## Special context variables introduced by foreach

-Underneath, for every item in the model array, `foreach` transformer creates new overrideContext (aurelia-binding concept) and add few special context variables.
+Underneath, for every item in the model array, `foreach` transformer creates new [contextual proxy](https://github.com/3cp/contextual-proxy) and add few special context variables.

 > Similar to what aurelia repeater does in html template.